-MEET OUR COACH
+INTRODUCTION MEET OUR COACH

 Sometimes there can come a point in life when we are looking for something else; something to shake things up, something which gives us the opportunity to stretch ourselves, test ourselves, something that takes us out of the ordinary flow of life....That or you made a drunken bet which you are now being held to!
-Either way ultra events are perfect to have a new challenge, and test yourself in a very different way.
+Either way ultra events are a perfect to have a new challenge and test yourself in a very different way.

-I fell in to the former category eight years ago.
+I fell into the former category twenty years ago.
 It began with an endurance walk of 50 miles across Scotland.
-I trained hard, it wasn't always easy to fit sessions in, but I made it to the start line ready to give it my best shot - and absolutely loved it!
-Fast forward 8 years, and I now compete as a runner at ultra marathons of all distances and have raced all around the world.
-So first warning: beware, endurance events are hugely addictive, because, believe it or not, they are a lot of fun!
+I trained hard, it wasn't always easy to fit sessions in around 4 small children, but I made it to the start line ready to give it my best shot and I absolutely loved it!
+Fast forward 20 years, and I am now a competitive ultra runner taking on challenges for varying distances and I have had the good fortune of racing all around the world.
+So first a warning: beware, endurance events are hugely addictive, because believe it or not, they are a lot of fun!

-My experience from ultra walker to ultra runner and competitor means that I can understand first hand what it is like take on these challenges.
-I have written the plan below to get you to the start line of Race to the Tower, fit and ready for the challenge ahead of you.
-It is easy to follow and will lead you by the hand, gradually building your endurance base and fitness over the course of 20 weeks.
+My experience from ultra walker to competitive ultra runner means that I can understand firsthand what it is like take on these challenges.
+I have written the plan below to get you to the start line of Race to the King, fit and ready for the challenge ahead of you.
+It is easy to follow and will lead you by the hand, gradually building your endurance base and fitness over the course of 16 weeks.

-Coupled with these plans I am also able to offer bespoke coaching.
-Being personally coached by me will allow you to have a plan which is tailor made to you and your particular life challenges, sporting ability and goals.
-The plan I write for you will be backed up with phone, email and text contact providing guidance, support and motivation.
-If you would like further advice on this visit www.kerrysutton.co.uk and contact me from there.
+If however you would like a more personalised plan I am also able to offer bespoke coaching.
+Being coached by me will allow you to have a plan which is tailor made to you and your specific life challenges, sporting ability and goals.
+The plan I write for you will be backed up with phone, email and text contact providing guidance, support, and motivation.
+If you would like further advice visit www.perpetualmotioncoaching.com or email Kerry@perpetualmotioncoaching.com